-The value chain describes connections between each step that change low value inputs into high value outputs.
+The value chain describes connections between each step that change low-value inputs into high-value outputs.
 Although it has a logical flow, from start to finish, a value chain has no theory: it is a pragmatic construct.
 Value chain analysis can help to identify impediments toward a final goal.
-It can also focus attention on high value steps where more effort is needed or suggest ways to reduce resources spent on low value activities.
-And the model of the value chain is just as applicable to the production and use of intangible goods, such as data and statistics, as it is to physical products.
+It can also focus attention on high-value steps where more effort is needed or suggest ways to reduce resources spent on low-value activities.
+The model of the value chain is just as applicable to the production and use of intangible goods, such as data and statistics, as it is to physical products.

-A data value chain has already been discussed in the context of big data and the private sector, whereby data sources are discovered, ingested, processed, stored, analyzed, and ultimately exploited by the organization to add value.
+The data value chain has been discussed in the context of big data and the private sector, where data sources are discovered, ingested, processed, stored, analyzed, and ultimately exploited by the organization to add value.
 The falling cost of electronic storage and the exponential growth of data have been well documented, but what has spurred the data revolution is not the volume of data but the recognition that the data have valuable uses.
 Finding high-value uses and creating a process to transform raw data into actionable information is the essence of the data value chain.
-In an increasingly data-driven world, data have come to be seen as the new oil.
+In an increasingly data-driven world, data have been described as the new oil.
 Ultimately, when data are put to use, they have an impact: a decision is made, a condition is altered, and someone’s well-being is affected.

 In this paper, we describe a value chain for data that are usually described as official statistics, produced by governments or other public agencies.
+At each stage we include examples of important, value-adding activities.
 The examples come from desk research on the potential impact of gender data.
-At each stage of the process, the value chain includes “markers” or examples of important activities within each of the processes.

 In the past, there has been a tendency to focus too narrowly on the collection and production side of data under the assumption that whatever is produced will be used.
-Collection and publication still requires attention.
+Data dissemination still requires attention.
 Hans Rosling used to refer to “data huggers,” people or organizations that wanted to hold onto data and prevent others from using them.
 But data are inherently a public good.
 Once they have been produced they can be used and reused at little cost, generating value each time.
 And so, our goal should be to use and reuse data to their maximum effect.
-However, a “build it and they will come” mentality is increasingly obsolete in today’s data age.
-Reports such as AidData’s Avoiding Data Graveyards and Development Gateway’s Results Data Initiative confirm this.
-They show that collecting and publishing data alone does not ensure they will be used or lead to positive impacts.
+However, reports such as AidData’s Avoiding Data Graveyards and Development Gateway’s Results Data Initiative, show that a “build it and they will come” mentality is obsolete in today’s data age.
+Collecting and publishing data alone does not ensure they will be used or lead to positive impacts.
 More attention is needed on the uptake and use of data, which the data value chain unpacks and illustrates.

 Although we focus on impact as the final stage of the value chain, we should keep in mind that data are often used to monitor progress along the value chains of other processes.
 Some data humbly measure inputs: How many children should be in school?
 How many teachers and classrooms are available?
 Others measure outputs: How many students progressed from the primary to the secondary stage?
 Others measure outcomes: How much did the students learn?
 And finally, some measure headline impacts: How did education change peoples’ lives?
 Data are of value at every stage of this process.
 And the transformation of raw data into actionable information is just as important at the input stage as it is when measuring outcomes and impacts, such as career choices and incomes.